tijko/Parrot/README.md

 take place such as callbacks to extend any additional functionality that might be called for.

-####setup

-Edit the `parrot.h` header file with the path to the directory you wish to backup to.

-Be sure to include a trailing `/` on the pathname:

-    /home/user/path/to/backup_to/ <-- here

 ####install

 GCC is required to compile, to install run in the base directory: